Lets have a look at bindings at a different angle, the one of their edges.

 Dust and other particles, humidity and sunlight constantly attack the book’s most vulnerable points; the edges.
 Binders discovered that a flush cut and highly polished book edge (especially the upper one which goes under heavier use and is more exposed) made the book more resilient against these hazards.
 This procedure opened a great number of decorating possibilities which binders exploited to the extreme.

 Coloring edges or having them lavishly covered in gold has been the most common form of edge decoration.
-Even a simply colored edge can make a plain binding look special.
-Coloring edges doesn’t require much knowledge or experience, as long as one knows how to work with colors wonders can be achieved.
+Even a simply colored edge can make a plain binding look special, as long as one knows how to work with colors wonders can be achieved.
 Gilt edges on the other hand require expertise and a skilled artisan.
 Even so it is a difficult process that requires familiarity with numerous materials and their behavior and the dexterity of a surgeon.
 There’s actually a poem called “Gilder’s lament” (see link at the end) from an unknown 17th century gilder who expresses his frustration after a failed attempt at gilding a book.

 Marbling edges was at its peak in the 19th century and declined at the dawn of the 20th.
 This way the book’s edges are made to look exactly as the marbled paper used for the endleaves or on the binding’s cover.
 To achieve this the book is carefully dipped into a soapy solution that has the desired pattern in liquid form.
 It’s quite impressive and there are not many that can still perform this way of decorating edges.